kevinMEH/xorshift-analysis/README.md

 ### AP Statistics Final Project

-While creating a small game using C, I noticed that the default rand() function isn't very good at giving me random numbers, so I wanted to see if I could find or implement a better algorithm to generate some random numbers.
+So I was creating a game using C, and I needed a way to generate some random numbers between 0 and 1.
+At first, I used C's rand() function, but I noticed that it isn't "random" and only has a specific set of values (32768 to be exact).
+I decided to go and see if I could find a better algorithm for random number generation.

 I went online and did some reading about the implementations of random number generators in various programming languages.
 Specifically, I was interested in the JavaScript implementation of its Math.random() function.
 It turns out that most modern browsers use an algorithm called xorshift for their Math.random() functions.